Jeevamk/React-Notes/README.md

 A: In React version 16.8, React introduced a new pattern called Hooks.
 React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
 Hooks can be stateful and can manage side-effects.
 Hooks allow you to reuse stateful logic without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.

+# Q: Why do we need `useState Hook`?

+A: useState hook is used to maintain the state in our React application.
+It keeps track of the state changes so basically useState has the ability to encapsulate local state in a functional component.
+The useState hook is a special function that takes the initial state as an argument and returns an array of two entries.
+UseState encapsulate only singular value from the state, for multiple state need to have useState calls.